JannieI/canvas-workstation-V3/src/app/roadmap.md

 ## Later versions
 To consider for LATER versions:

-User feedback:
+Pilot Installation:
 - Install at user as pilot, may Liaan ...

 Tabs:
 - can we hide T - will show in T list with hidden tick, can uncheck?

 Widgets:
 - Decide to get a W from another D - only show those where the user has access to the DS
 - Decide if check/tick is shown on related Sl when a W is clicked.
 The treeview is good enough methinks

+Treeview:
-- Treeview: consider (later more functionality): 1. drag and drop W onto different Tabs,  2.
-Delete icon to delete here (name ~ title may not be clear), 3. click and goto tab where W lives,  4. add Tabs, to show hierarchy better: Tab -< Ws - DS + Sl, Tab -< Sl -< Ws + DS
+- drag and drop W onto different Tabs
+- Delete icon to delete here (name ~ title may not be clear)
+- click and goto tab where W lives
+- add Tabs, to show hierarchy better: Tab -< Ws - DS + Sl, Tab -< Sl -< Ws + DS

 - consider case-INsensitive testing in filterSlicer, or make it a user-defined setting
 - Give the user a vote - via like?
 Create a sense of belonging and community
 - Consider multi-W actions, ie to move ALL selected objects - remember complexity since Sl and W sits in different components ...
 Also, the current code is specific to ONE

 Performance:
 - try to improve performance - trackedByFn ...
-Thumbnails:
-- view of all T - can selected ala PowerPoint
-- Have popup thumbnail of D on Landing page
-- Use thumbnails to select a W from another D - have thumbnails are on/off option for performance perhaps

 UI:
 - Have verticle and horisontal hairlines when moving W - experiment a bit
 - Make Observable from keystrokes in app component - then debounce to make it less??
 See BK mouse wheel scroll ...